Secure Computer and Network Systems Modeling,

 References 103

-Part III Mathematical/StatisticalFeatures and Characteristics of Attack
+Part III Mathematical/StatisticalFeatures and

 and Normal Use Data

-7 Collection of Windows performance objects data under attack and
+7 Collection of Windows performance objects data under

 normal use conditions 107